-A very nice example of this much sought after putter ready for a play set.
+A popular putter with hickory players.
+Restored ready for play.
 The length is 35.50”, so may suit a tall player.

 The head has great stamp markings showing the makers name, his ‘Robin’ cleekmark, Patent No.244928, Benny Putter Registration, Made in Scotland Hand Forged.
 The sole has the patented ‘Gruvsol’ ridges.